TriDangContact/Client-Server/README.md

 # Client-Server

-This is a modification of Operating System: Concurrency repository, modifying the TicketSeller program to implement a client-server architecture
+This is a modification of the TicketSeller program to implement a client-server architecture